pr0xyyyy/pr0xyyyy/README.md

 <h2> / yep, that's me /</h2>

-I'm **pr0xy_**, a **Full Stack Developer** and a part-time car enthusiast.
+I'm **pr0xy_**, a **Full Stack Developer** and a part-time **car enthusiast**.
 Yes, that type of guy, who loves cars and everything about them; can talk at length about cars without getting tired of it.

 I'm a **Software Engineer**.
-I did my Bachelor's in Software Engineer at University of Los Santos (ULSA).
+I did my Bachelor's in Software Engineer at **University of Los Santos (ULSA)**.
 I love to learn about how things work and try new tools and technologies.

 <h2> / little more of me /</h2>

 - ⭐ currently working on **web & application development**
 - 💀 mostly working on **private repositories**
 - 👾 a **casual guy** working his way around things
+- 💬 Ask me anything about technology, programming or cars
+- 📫 ping me at @ <a url=https://face.octans.hu/pr0xy38>Facefinder</a>

 <h2> / current skills / </h2>